✔ No account fees or minimums ✔ Up to 4.20% APY

 Do You Have Sound Money Values?

 Money values are a set of beliefs about money and how it’s meant to be used.
-Do you believe that money is meant to be spent and enjoyed in the moment?
-Or do you believe that watching your pennies so you can retire early is your ultimate financial goal?
+Do you see money as something that is meant to be spent and enjoyed in the moment?
+Or is watching your pennies so you can retire early your ultimate financial goal?

 Whether someone’s financial values are positive or negative can influence the decisions they make with money.
 For example, research suggests that children who learn positive money lessons early on are more likely to be better with money and have stronger relationships as adults.

 But where do money values come from?
 And are they set in stone or can they change over time?
 Understanding the impact of money values is an important step in improving your financial health.
-Here, you’ll uncover:
+Read on to learn more about how money values are formed, and how you can better align your values and finances.

 What Are Money Values?